Top front-end and back-end javascript frameworks

 • Based on Typescript

-• Modular structure and organisation
+• Modular structure and organization

 • Scalable architecture

-• Having built-in (Dependency Injection) container
+• Having a built-in (Dependency Injection) container

 • Simplified testing of features

-• Easy to understand documentation
+• Easy-to-understand documentation

 • Angular style syntax for the backend